marlycormar/imagemap/README.md

 ## Testing instrument

-This project includes an [Example Instrument](docs/Instrument\ Example.zip) that includes everyone of these image maps.
+This project includes an [Example Instrument](docs/Instrument\ Example.zip) that includes each of these image maps.
 It demonstrates different methods of using these image maps.
 This is suitable for testing or demonstration purposes.

-## Acknowledgements
+## Acknowledgements & Copyright
  * The original body was devised by Dr. Ming-Chih J Kao and Professor Sean Mackey at Stanford University as part of [CHOIR](choir.stanford.edu).
 Use of the 'bodymap' images requires that the CHOIR attribution remains intact.
  * The imagemap plugin/hook was written at Stanford by Andrew Martin and converted to an external module in collaboration with CTS-IT - University of Florida.
  * The odontogram maps were contributed by Bas de Veer and collaborators at the ITHS and Christy McKinney at the University of Washington and Seattle Children’s Research Institute.
  * The PIRADS images were contributed by Dr. Richard Fan from Stanford University.
  * Rheumatoid Man was contributed by Dr. Blaine Vlantis of the University of Cape Town.
+ * VA Chart image appears in the paper ["Deep Affect Prediction in-the-Wild: Aff-Wild Database and Challenge, Deep Architectures, and Beyond"](https://link.springer.com/article/10.1007/s11263-019-01158-4) by Kollias, D., Tzirakis, P., Nicolaou, M.A. et al. For image usage, refer to [Springer's copyright information](https://link.springer.com/article/10.1007/s11263-019-01158-4#copyrightInformation).
+ * The Michigan Body Map (MBODY) image was created by the Division of Pain Research Anesthesiology of the University of Michigan.
+Please refer to their [website](https://medicine.umich.edu/dept/pain-research/clinical-research/michigan-body-map-mbm) for copyright information.